 5. Note Down Any Requirements

 To make things nice and easy for your day trip, you might find that noting down any items or things required for your outing could be a big help!
+For example, if you decide to go out for a splashing day out at Cotswold Country Park and Beach, then make sure to bring a change of clothes, towels, sunscreen and plenty of water!

 You’ll want to note down things like if tickets are needed, what food you might need for a picnic.
 But in order for this to happen, you need to decide on the venue and then you can figure out what items to take.
 It’s not just food that you should pack as well, but also spare clothes are a good idea particularly as you might get wet or messy!